-|Definition:||The purpose of this policy is to ensure that university-wide surveys of campus faculty, staff, and student opinions are conducted in a manner that minimizes redundancy and frequency of surveys and follows guidelines for survey deployment.
-In order to achieve these goals, all university-wide surveys of faculty, staff, and student opinions will be coordinated through the University Survey Committee.
+|Definition:||Surveys of campus constituents (i.e., students, faculty, and staff) are widely recognized as an important means for collecting information that can maintain and assure educational quality, enhance institutional effectiveness, and improve student satisfaction.
+The purpose of this policy is to ensure that university surveys of campus constituents are conducted in a manner that minimizes redundancy and frequency of surveys and follows guidelines for survey deployment.
+In order to achieve these goals, all university surveys of campus constituents will be coordinated through the University Survey Committee.
 This policy defines the role of the University Survey Committee and coordination procedures for these surveys.|

 |Authority:||Authority of the campus President.|

 |Scope:||This policy applies to any survey of campus constituents except (a) administrative or research surveys that target a focused sample; (b) research surveys that utilize the Human Participant Pool or other convenience sample; (c) administrative surveys designed to solicit feedback from participants regarding a specific campus event.|

 |Responsible Division:||Office of the President|

 A) Campus constituent is defined as:

 - Any prospective, current, or former student; or